hari5347/LIkeCounter-MapReduce/README.md

 ## Like Counter

-Whenever a user clicks likes a URL, an entry is made into the log file in that server with these values:
+Whenever a user likes a URL, an entry is made into the log file in that server with these values:

 	Timestamp